Updated 11/2022

 Open to Grades: 10, 11 & 12

 AP Physics 1 is equivalent to a first-semester college course in algebra-based physics designed by the College Board.
 It is a rich and challenging class for highly motivated students in physics.
 The rigor of this class stems from the depth of content, as well as its emphasis on the scientific process through completion of several college laboratories.
-Students will use a college textbook and supplementary material to cover Newtonian mechanics (including dynamics and angular momentum); work, energy, and power; mechanical waves and sound.
-It will also introduce electric circuits.
+Students will use a college textbook and supplementary material to cover Newtonian mechanics (including kinematics and dynamics); work, energy, and power; momentum; rotational motion and torque; and mechanical waves.
 Successful performance on the national AP Physics exam may result in the granting of college credit at many universities.

 6826 AP Physics C